 All the standing back bending asanas when done , either with feet together or away from each other pull the pelvic muscles towards the abdomen as the chest if lifted up for releasing the upper back down posteriorly.
 This provides the vertical stretch to the muscles which are responsible for providing control to the movement of the urinary bladder.

-Yoga asana to reduce incontinence also benefit by strengthening the neuromuscular coordination of the pelvic area.
+Yoga poses for urinary incontinence also benefit by strengthening the neuromuscular coordination of the pelvic area.
 Stronger are the nerves which stimulate their target muscles for action, muscles of the bladder in this case, more effective is the voluntary control on that particular action, emptying of the bladder in this case.

 Yoga poses for Urinary Incontinence